Direct Public Support of R&D and Innovation in Czech Firms

 Abstract

-This paper investigates the complex relationship between direct public support for innovation projects, being continuous innovator, and turnover growth, with a particular emphasis on the possibility of a Peltzman effect.
-The quantitative analysis investigates whether companies incentivized by direct subsidies prefer safer projects over riskier, groundbreaking innovations, using the 2014 Czech innovation dataset and an extensive literature review.
-The findings show a link between firms that receive public funding and those that engage in continuous or occasional innovation activities.
+This paper examines the complex relationship between direct public support for innovation projects, the capacity to continuously innovate, and turnover growth, with a particular emphasis on the potential for a Peltzman effect.
+The objective of the quantitative analysis is to ascertain whether companies that are incentivized by direct subsidies tend to favour safer projects over riskier, groundbreaking innovations.
+To this end, the 2014 Czech innovation dataset has been employed, together with an extensive literature review.
+The findings indicate a correlation between firms that receive public funding and those that engage in continuous or occasional innovation activities.
 However, the impact on turnover growth is not positive, implying that, on average, public subsidies do not significantly contribute to turnover growth.
-Concerns are raised in the study about potential market distortions, inefficient resource allocation, and the dynamics of collaboration among large firms in publicly funded projects.
-While acknowledging the models' exploratory nature, the study emphasizes the importance of ongoing scrutiny and refinement of innovation policies to ensure their effectiveness in promoting genuine innovation while mitigating unintended consequences.
+The study raises concerns about potential market distortions, inefficient resource allocation, and the dynamics of collaboration among large firms in publicly funded projects.
+While acknowledging the exploratory nature of the models, the study emphasizes the importance of ongoing scrutiny and refinement of innovation policies to ensure their effectiveness in promoting genuine innovation while mitigating unintended consequences.

 References